KDAB/hotspot/CONTRIBUTING.md

 Mind that all contributed changes are under Hotspot's license, the GPL v2+.
 See [LICENSE.GPL.txt](LICENSE.GPL.txt) for more information

 Make sure all tests pass before and after you are changing the code.
+To run the tests, run `ctest`.

 Please format your git commits per
 [Conventional Commits specification](https://www.conventionalcommits.org).
 Install and run `pre-commit` checks before